-The purpose of this report is to inform Council about the outcomes of community consultation on the draft Plan of Management (PoM) for Cremorne Reserve, and the changes it is proposed be made to the PoM because of the consultation.
+To inform Council about the outcomes of community consultation on the draft Plan of Management (PoM) for Cremorne Reserve, and the changes it is proposed be made to the PoM because of the consultation.

 North Sydney Council's Plans of PoMs are strategic documents that provide a consistent and useful set of guidelines for the effective short and long-term management of all open space owned and/or managed by Council.
-The new draft PoM for Cremorne Reserve is the fourth Crown land PoM to be prepared
+The new draft PoM for Cremorne Reserve is the fourth Crown land PoM to be prepared for North Sydney.
+When adopted, it will supersede Council's PoM for Cremorne Reserve 2013.